mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

   forced to call a towing service, or find the next charger.
 * It's best to prefer city-based chargers, since there are generally much more alternative chargers around.

+From my experience all chargers worked (none were broken) and were mostly free: only in 1/5 of times the chargers were occupied and I had to wait 15 minutes.

 ## Tesla Superchargers